Haishi2016/Project-Santa-Cruz-Preview/user-guides/secured_locker/provision-a-secured-locker.md

-# Provision a new secured locker
+# Provision a new locker

-A secured AI model locker relies on a number of Azure resources to operate (please see [server topology](server-topology.md) for more details).
-To provision your server instance on Azure, follow the steps outlined below.
+Azure Percept MM relies on a number of Azure resources to operate (please see [server topology](server-topology.md) for more details).
+To provision an instance on Azure, follow the steps outlined below.

 ## Step 1.
 Provision Azure Percept AI/ML model and sensor data protection solution

-1. Press this button to deploy the Azure Percept AI/ML model and sensor data protection solution to your Azure public cloud (ToDo: 1. change azuredeploy.json url to the official path 2.
+1. Press this button to deploy Azure Percept MM solution to your Azure public cloud (ToDo: 1. change azuredeploy.json url to the official path 2.
 Update deployment json with the official container, and remove the imageRegistryCredentials):

     [![Deploy to Azure](https://aka.ms/deploytoazurebutton)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FJiaBaoxi%2FPublicShare%2Fmaster%2Fazuredeploy.json)